zulamit/zwallet/docs/account/sync.md

 1. Current block height being processed
 2. Latest block height
-3. Estimated remaining time of the full scan
+3. The Estimated remaining time of the full scan

 When the app is synchronized with the current block, it just displays the block height.